-I teach Suzuki cello in the beautiful Blue Mountains west of Sydney.
-I am passionate about teaching and nurturing students to love music and to love playing the cello.
-Whilst I have over 20 years of experience, I have also undertaken many teacher training courses to grow my skills as a teacher.
-I firmly believe that music can enrich the lives of all students.
-I teach both Suzuki Method and also prepare students for AMEB examinations, as well as HSC exams and also auditions.
+As a qualified and experienced musician, I teach cello in the beautiful Blue Mountains, west of Sydney.
+I'm passionate about teaching and nurturing students to love music and to love playing the cello.
+Over my more than 20 years of experience, I've undertaken many teacher training courses to grow my skills as a teacher, as I firmly believe that music can enrich the lives of all students.
+I teach Suzuki Method and I also prepare students for AMEB examinations, as well as HSC exams and auditions.

-If you would like to make an enquiry for lessons please use the contact form below and I would be happy to discuss your needs.
+If you would like to make an enquiry for lessons, please use the contact form below as I'm happy to discuss your needs.

 I believe that success is not a matter of luck or talent , it is a matter of ability and ability can be developed.

 "MUSIC IS THE LANGUAGE OF THE HEART WITHOUT WORDS”

 For more than 50 years , many thousands of children around the world have learned to play music using the Suzuki method.

 The Suzuki method is an approach to music education that helps every child find the joy that comes through music making.
 Through the mother-tongue approach, children develop confidence, self-esteem, self-discipline, concentration, and the determination to try difficult things.
 In the environment of loving support fostered by the Suzuki method, children develop a lasting enjoyment of music.

 Dr. Suzuki’s primary goal was never just to teach young people how to play musical instruments.
 Rather, he recognised the unique contribution music can make in the total learning process.
 He believed that with the proper environment and educational process and through the medium of music, sensitivity and understanding may be raised in children, creating for each child a better life – and for us all, a better world.
 The Suzuki method is available for several instruments and I offer cello tuition, as an accredited Suzuki teacher, in the Blue Mountains.